nullz1ro/nullz1ro/README.md

 # NullZ1ro

 ### Hi there 👋
-&nbsp;&nbsp;&nbsp;&nbsp;My name is Gena and now I'm a second year student of Applied Maths and Computer Sciences of Moscow Institute of Physics and Technology, MIPT.
-I love sailing, football and coding and search the team for my startup.
+&nbsp;&nbsp;&nbsp;&nbsp;My name is Gena and now I'm a fourth year student of Applied Maths and Computer Sciences of Moscow Institute of Physics and Technology, MIPT.
+I love sailing, football and coding, search the team for my startup.
 I am a candidate for Master of Sports in sailing.

 ### ⚡ Skills
-* Go, C++ / С, Python
+* Go, C++, Rust, Python
-* Docker
-* Kafka
-* SQL, Postgres, Redis
+* SQL, Postgres, Redis, Kafka, RabbitMQ
 ### 🍀 Education
 * AMCS MIPT(2022-2026)
+* YSDA(Data Science track)(2025-2027)
 ### 🚀 Work experience
 * Yandex backend developer at Run-time of Search kernal Jun 2023-Oct 2023 (C++|Go)
     * Create Highload System to collect info (metrics) about requests